April 12, 2018; revised April 27, 2022

-Today, Buddha Dhamma remains hidden under a lot of incomprehensible Pāli words.
+1. Today, Buddha Dhamma remains hidden under a lot of incomprehensible Pāli words.
 I can see that many people use Pāli words without knowing their true meanings.
-If one has a good understanding of the “basics” or the “framework,” it is easier to understand and remember the meanings of key Pāli words.
+If one understands the “basics” or the “framework,” it is easier to understand and remember the meanings of key Pāli words.

 - This post will be in summary form since it is impossible to describe even an outline in several essays.
 One can find relevant posts using the “Search” box at the top right.
 Furthermore, one can ask questions at the discussion forum (“Forum.”)
 I encourage any opposing views, as long as one provides evidence from the Tipiṭaka.

-- This website is based solely on the Tipiṭaka and only the three Commentaries there.
-The reasons discussed in the section “Historical Background“.
+- This website is based solely on the Tipiṭaka and only the three Commentaries.
+The reasons are discussed in the section “Historical Background.”

 Buddhism (Buddha Dhamma) – What Happens After Death?

 2. The majority of people in the world today belong to one of the following two camps:

 - The next life is going to be forever, in heaven or hell.

 - This life is all one has.
 When one dies, it is over—no rebirth or hell or heaven.

 - if a baby dies within a few months, will it go to heaven or hell (it has not done anything good or bad)?

-- Furthermore, how come some people are born wealthy and thus have a better chance to go to heaven than one who is born poor and therefore may be tempted to do immoral things to survive (and hence go to hell)?
+- Furthermore, how come some people are born wealthy and thus have a better chance to go to heaven than those born poor and, therefore, may be tempted to do immoral things to survive (and hence go to hell)?

 4. The second theory appears more logical to many “scientifically-oriented” people with a “materialistic” view.